 I think they are still trying to figure that out as well.

-I w we have how about the fact that the special counsel's appointed because James Comey decides to leak a memo of a conversation he had with the president of the United States purportedly, and he leaks this memo to get a special counsel.
+How about the fact that the special counsel is appointed because James Comey decides to leak a memo of a conversation he had with the president of the United States, purportedly, and he leaks this memo to get a special counsel.

 And he says that in his sworn testimony.

-Why did he think he would why did he think it would yield a uh uh um a special counsel and independent counsel?
+Why did he think it would yield a special counsel, an independent counsel?

-I mean why would why would the the Justice Department certainly wasn't conflicted from uh well you can argue whether whether Sessions was, but the Justice Department wasn't conflicted.
+You can argue whether Sessions was, but the Justice Department wasn't conflicted.

 Did they have a conversation about it?